Nashville T-bone Accident Lawyer

 Side Impact or T-Bone Collisions in Nashville

 According to the Insurance Institute for Highway Safety (IIHS), “side [impact] crashes account for about a quarter of passenger vehicle occupant deaths in the United States.”
 It’s easy to understand why side-impact or T-bone collisions are so dangerous.
 “The sides of vehicles have relatively little space to absorb energy and shield occupants,” notes the IIHS, especially as compared to the front and rear of vehicles, which have substantial crumple zones.
+If you’ve been the victim of a side impact, contact our Nashville attorneys to get a T-bone accident settlement.

 The good news is that since the 1970s, the National Highway Traffic Safety Administration and vehicle manufacturers “have worked hard to reduce fatality risk in side impacts, especially for the most vulnerable occupant, the ‘nearside’ occupant.
 [That is], the driver in a left-side impact and the right-front passenger in a right-side impact.”